michelou/haskell-examples/README.md

 > <b>&gt; subst H: %USERPROFILE%\workspace\haskell-examples</b>
 > </pre>

-In the next section we give a brief description of the batch files present in this project.
+In the next section we give a brief description of the [batch files][windows_batch_file] present in this project.

 ## <span id="commands">Batch commands</span>